 Pointe-à-Pitre, and Guadeloupe as a whole, felt so much like a hidden gem that I almost don’t want to tell people about it!
 The amazing French Caribbean culture, combined with beautiful towns and areas of natural beauty which are very much possible to explore under your own steam or with the help of locals who are eager to show you around, meant that every day I spent here felt like a really genuine experience.
 Not some kind of ‘product’ packaged and sold to tourists like in some towns and cities in Europe.

 This island is EXQUISITE.

-- As it’s part of France, flights between Guadeloupe and Paris are actually pretty full on affordable, as far as flights to the Caribbean go.
+- As it’s a French island, flights between Guadeloupe and Paris are actually pretty full on affordable, as far as flights to the Caribbean go.
 (It’s sometimes a lot cheaper to search for individual flights on skyscanner via a major international airport like Paris Charles de Gaulle, instead of booking direct London to Guadeloupe)

 - Similarly- if you’re from an EU country, you will not be needing a visa to travel here.

 - Currency is the Euro, and the main language is French.
 Ooh la la.

 - If arriving by cruise ship in Guadeloupe, the port is literally 5 minutes walk from the city centre.
 You won’t be needing a taxi, pals, so don’t even bother.